Container living? It might sound dismal, but can actually be cool.

 Outside Den Haag (The Hague) is Scheveningen, famous for its long sandy beach, its pier, its esplanade and its nudists.

 Not unexpectedly, windsurfing and kiteboarding are very popular activities on these windy North Sea shores.
-That brings us to F.A.S.T.
+That brings us to Surfdorp F.A.S.T.
 (Free Architecture Surf Terrain), a surf village and idealistic community on Scheveningen beach, created by surfers, for surfers.

 With 50 hostel beds and a camping ground, F.A.S.T. offers an inexpensive place to sleep, eat, hang out, and, of course, surf.
 You can even learn how to build your own surfboard.
 F.A.S.T. also has meeting rooms for that slightly offbeat conference and the F.A.S.T.
-Theater, with performances from local artists in many genres: drama, music, cabaret, dance, poetry readings.
+Theatre, with performances from local artists in many genres: drama, music, cabaret, dance, poetry readings.
 Films are projected on the side of a container.
 In some ways, it’s like a micro-nation.

 I’m no surfer.
 In fact, I’m sure I’d spend way more time in the water than on the board.
 If that describes you, too, no worries.
 Lots of other things to do here, even of the sporting variety.